 Through the above three points, we can choose the pixel spacing that suits us.
 Of course, in actual application, you must also consider the installation angle, installation scene, etc. It is recommended that you communicate with our professional engineers in order to choose an LED display with the best pixel pitch.

 How to calculate the resolution and size of LED display?

-The resolution and size of LED display depend on the required pixel density and available space.
-Resolution is measured in pixels and is usually expressed as width by height.
-According to the resolution of led display and the ideal viewing distance, the appropriate led display size can be calculated.
-The following are some commonly used calculation methods:
+The resolution and size of LED displays depend on the required pixel density and available space.
+Resolution is measured in pixels with the formula: W*H (Width * Height).
+Based on the resolution and ideal viewing distance of the LED display, we can calculate the appropriate LED display size.
+Let’s introduce some commonly used LED display calculation methods:

-– LED display size can be expressed in physical dimensions (such as inches or centimeters) or in number of pixels.
+- – LED display size can be expressed in physical dimensions (such as inches or centimeters) or number of pixels.

-– To calculate the physical size, you first need to know the pixel pitch and resolution.
-The physical size can be obtained by multiplying the width (in pixels) by the pixel pitch (in millimeters or inches).
+- – To calculate the physical size, two parameters, pixel pitch and resolution, need to be known.
+The formula for physical dimensions is: width (in pixels) times pixel pitch (in millimeters or inches)